-In a large mixing bowl, combine the ground meat, salt, pepper, herbs and mix well.
+In a large mixing bowl, combine the ground meat, onion, garlic, salt, pepper, herbs and mix well.
 Add the rice and mix until well combined.

 Rinse and dry the grape leaves.
 Cut the hard stem from each leaf.
 Reserve the smallest and the torn leaves to lay on bottom of pot.